Now registering for the February 2018 session

 This class features 7 on demand lessons which are accessible 24/7.
 Each lesson includes a video and/or audio recording.
 You can watch or listen whenever it’s convenient for you.

 All video recordings will be available through Vimeo, a premium service that supports all devices including Apple products.
 All audio recordings will be in MP3 format so you can easily load them onto your phone or i-pod and go!

 Group Coaching Calls

-NOTE: 3 additional calls will take place in November and/or December to provide support during the document development part of the training.
+NOTE: 4 additional calls will take place from April through May to provide support during the document development part of the training.
 The dates and times will be determined by the availability of those attending.

-Past students have suggested having a way for students to develop their job search documentation as part of the class.
-Great suggestion and it’s been added to this session!
-Starting November 13th we’ll have focused group exercises in the discussion group to help you develop your resume, portfolio, job wanted description, interview questions, and contract outline.
+Starting April 2nd we’ll have focused group exercises in the discussion group to help you develop your resume, portfolio, job wanted description, interview questions, and contract outline.
 We’ll also work on on-the-job tools like a household book, staff checklists, and other things that are essential to successful family assistants.